DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv.rst

 Port Ownership
 ~~~~~~~~~~~~~~

 The Ethernet devices ports can be owned by a single DPDK entity (application, library, PMD, process, etc).
 The ownership mechanism is controlled by ethdev APIs and allows to set/remove/get a port owner by DPDK entities.
-Allowing this should prevent any multiple management of Ethernet port by different entities.
+It prevents Ethernet ports to be managed by different entities.

 .. note::

     It is the DPDK entity responsibility to set the port owner before using it and to manage the port usage synchronization between different threads or processes.

+It is recommended to set port ownership early,
+like during the probing notification ``RTE_ETH_EVENT_NEW``.

 Device Configuration
 ~~~~~~~~~~~~~~~~~~~~